Updated on November 28, 2022 – 11:35 am

 In the 2018-19 academic year Department-led activities focused on improving equity, and the culture of inclusion expanded dramatically, consistent with similar initiatives and efforts in departments across the country.
 The committee’s membership expanded to six faculty members that year and the committee likewise expanded our activities when we invited students and postdocs to join in conversations through quarterly Diversity Lunch and Learns to learn more about the Committee’s work and to brainstorm ways to further our impact.
 It was clear that graduate students and postdocs were already doing a lot of work in this space.

 In the summer of 2020, Professor Munira Khalil started her term as department chair on July 1.
 Khalil had served on the diversity committee from 2017 until she became chair in 2020.
 The 2020-21 academic year was when department records reflected the name “Diversity & Equity Steering Committee” for the first time and the diversity committee’s website was integrated into the departmental website.
-Khalil assigned four faculty members and two staff members to the committee and asked the Graduate Student Club to run an election for two graduate student representatives and a postdoc representative.
+Khalil assigned four faculty members, two staff members, and a postdoctoral representative to the committee and asked the Graduate Student Club to run an election for two graduate student representatives.

-The Department of Chemistry successfully applied to become an American Chemical Society Bridge Partner.
+The Department of Chemistry successfully applied in June 2020 to become an American Chemical Society Bridge Partner starting autumn 2020.
 The ACS Bridge Program is an effort to increase the number of chemical science PhDs awarded to minoritized students by creating sustainable transition programs and a national network of institutions that provide substantial mentoring for students to successfully complete PhD programs.
-In Summer 2021, UW Chemistry recruited one student from the ACS Bridge applicant pool as a direct admit into the PhD program at UW.
+In summer 2021, UW Chemistry recruited one student from the ACS Bridge applicant pool as a direct admit into the PhD program at UW.
 Bridge participants receive additional mentoring in the Department and training opportunities through the ACS to ensure PhD success.

-To attract underrepresented minority (URM) students to our Ph.D. graduate program, UW Chemistry offered the Larry R. Dalton Ph.D.
-Term Fellowship to six rising stars who are URM students.
+To attract and support underrepresented minority (URM) students in chemistry to our Ph.D. graduate program, UW Chemistry offered six Larry R. Dalton Ph.D.
+Term Fellowships.
 The Fellowship includes a $15,000 stipend (in addition to the graduate student salary) in their first year of study (which was academic year 2021-22), four quarters of departmental research assistant salary beginning in summer 2023, and the opportunity to enroll and perform research in summer 2022 with an Early Start Research Assistantship.
 Funding from the Larry R. Dalton Ph.D.
 Term Fellowship is available for a total of three cohorts of rising stars (or a total of 13 students).

 In this past academic year (2021-22), two additional faculty members joined the committee and we met monthly.
 We developed new Diversity, Equity, and Inclusion Leadership Awards to recognize graduate students, postdoctoral scholars, and undergraduate students.
 Nominations were solicited, candidates were evaluated, and four awards were made in March 2022.